TMJ and Headaches

 How Can We Help

-• Soft tissue massage, joint mobilization and manual therapy can be helpful to address trigger points reproducing head and neck pain.
+• Soft tissue massage, joint mobilization and manual therapy can be helpful to address tender points reproducing head and neck pain.

-• Joint mobilizations of the TMJ joint can minimize crepitus and joint noises as well as improve mobility in the case of limited mouth opening
+• Joint mobilizations of the TMJ joint can reduce joint noises, improve mouth opening and reduce frequency of jaw locking.